 But now I give you the good news, and that is that you can change that map for one of your choice.
 However, as it does not have the possibility of expanding the memory through card (something reserved for higher models), you must accommodate the map in the space that is free after removing the base map.
 About 100MB.

 But you don't want to have a map that size either, because you also have to leave enough space for activity files, Strava segments and routes that you record over time.
 The fastest and easiest way to add more complete maps is through OpenStreetMaps, maps created by the community.
 There are other maps, perhaps more complete or detailed, but this one I cover below is the fastest and easiest way to do it.

 Step 1.
 Download the map

 To download your map the first thing you have to do is to this page.
 This is the page you will see (or that you see at the time of writing, it is possible that the design will change over time).

 The most important part is to select in the first option the type of map you want to download, in this case "Routable Bicycle".
-Once you have selected what type of map you need, the next thing is to zoom in and select the areas you are going to move through.
-Your thing would be to select the whole country and forget about it, but I remind you that the storage space is limited, so you better select the part where you are going to do your routes.
-To do this, first zoom in on the area in question and then activate the option "Enable manual tile selection".
+Once you have selected the type of map you need, the next thing to do is to zoom in and select the areas where you are going to move.
+The best thing to do would be to select the whole country and forget about it, but I remind you that the storage space is limited, so you'd better select the part where you are going to make your routes.
+To do this, first zoom in on the area in question and then activate the "Enable manual tile selection" option.

-Now click on each box that interests you.
-In my case, the area that covers the coast of Malaga, so I select those boxes.
+Now click on each box that is of interest to you.
+In my case, the area covering the coast of Malaga, so I select those boxes.
 All you have to do is enter your email address and press the "Build my map" button.